Roles and eligibility requirements to apply for or hold College and Community Innovation program grant funds

 On this page

-Your role in a grant application determines your level of access to apply for or hold CCI grant funds.
+Your role in a grant application determines your eligibility to apply for or hold CCI grant funds and your level of access in the Convergence Portal.
 The composition of the research team may vary based on the proposed research and related activities and must respect the requirements of the specific CCI funding opportunity.

-Once awarded, any changes to the research team, including the eligibility status of a role, must be promptly communicated to the CCI program team at colleges@nserc-crsng.gc.ca.
+Once awarded, any changes to the research team, including the eligibility status of a role, must be promptly communicated by submitting a Grant Amendment Form to grantsadministration@nserc-crsng.gc.ca (with CC to the CCI program team at colleges@nserc-crsng.gc.ca).

 Applicant